any-docs/css/content/guides/colors/index.md

 {{EmbedGHLiveSample("css-examples/modules/colors.html", '100%', 450)}}

 Selecting a color via the [color picker](/en-US/docs/Web/HTML/Reference/Elements/input/color) and an opacity via the [slider](/en-US/docs/Web/HTML/Reference/Elements/input/range) updates the RGB, HEX, HSL, and HWB values.
-When you choose a new color or opacity value, the color of the background and the slider update via the CSS properties {{cssxref("background-color")}} and {{cssxref("accent-color")}}, respectively.
+When you choose a new color or opacity value, the color of the background and the slider update via the CSS properties `background-color` and `accent-color`, respectively.

 To see the code for this color syntax converter, [view the source on GitHub](https://github.com/mdn/css-examples/blob/main/modules/colors.html).